Bandwidth/ap-docs/methods/phoneNumbers/deletePhoneNumbersNumberId.md

 {% method %}

 ## Remove Phone Number
 Removes a number from your account so you can no longer make or receive calls, or send or receive messages with it.
 When you remove a number from your account, it will not be available to add back to your account, so be careful.
+To learn more about deleting a phone number, visit the <a href="http://dev.bandwidth.com/faq/#Phone">FAQ</a>

 ### Request URL